1936–37 Challenge Cup: First round

 The first round draw was made on 13 January 1937.
 16 ties were drawn that were played on 13 February 1937.

 First round replay

 The replay between Castleford and Batley was played on the Wednesday 17 February 1937.

 Second round

 The draw for the second round was made on 15 February 1937 with the eight ties schedules 27 February.
 Only six ties were played that day as heavy snow forced the postponement of the game at Bradford and the match between Widnes and Dewsbury was abandoned at half-time with the score 8–0 to Widnes.

 Second round replays

 The replay between Castleford and Wigan was played on the Wednesday 3 March 1937 and the rescheduled Widnes v Dewsbury game was played on Thursday 4 March.

 Third round

-The third round draw was made on 1 March, ties were due to be played on 13 March, but the weather played a part again and the match between Huddersfield and Wigan was postponed an played on 17 March.
+The third round draw was made on 1 March, ties were due to be played on 13 March, but the weather played a part again and the match between Huddersfield and Wigan was postponed and played on 17 March.